Sunlis/ONI-nerf-electrolyzer/description.md

 Electrolyzer ▼
 ▼ Power consumption increased to 150W (from 120W)
 ▼ Overall product conversion rate reduced by 25%
-▲ Minimum output temperature reduced to 50C
-▼ Heat production increased to 4 kDTU/s (was 1.25kDTU/s)

 (Optimized SPOMs are *still* energy-positive after this change, believe it or not.
 Most of the energy loss comes from the pumps.)